Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 ## Validation Points
 - **How to Verify Success**:
-  - Ensure the new section on Isabella Torres achieves a minimum 90% satisfaction rate in peer reviews.
+  - Review the updated `demande.md` to ensure the new economic framework section has been added.
-  - Validate that her character aligns with the thematic goals outlined in the project documents.
+  - Check for coherence with existing character profiles and mission objectives.
 - **Output to Check**: The newly added section in `demande.md`.
 - **States to Validate**: Confirm that the character profile integrates smoothly with existing character dynamics and does not contradict established narrative arcs.

 ## Operation Bounds
-- **Resource Limitations**: The objective should be completed within 2 days to maintain project timelines.
+- **Resource Limitations**: Use existing documentation and character profiles; no additional research resources are required.
-- **Scope Restrictions**: Focus exclusively on Isabella Torres' character development; do not include marketing strategies or user testing at this stage.
+- **Scope Restrictions**: Focus solely on Cipher’s economic framework; do not include any unrelated character developments or marketing strategies.
-- **Dependency Requirements**: Ensure access to the latest version of `demande.md` and any relevant character documentation for reference.
+- **Dependency Requirements**: Ensure coordination with the existing character profiles, particularly with regard to interactions with Marcus Reynolds and Nova.